-It is tough out there.
-As much as I would love to buy some new clothes, it just isn’t in the stars right now.
+As much as you would love to buy a new wardrobe it just isn’t in the stars right now.
 That being said, every girl needs a fashion pick-me-up once in a while.
-Accessories are the best way to give your wardrobe and ego a much-needed boost.
-Don't miss these hot accessory ideas straight off the runway!
+Accessories are the best way to give your wardrobe and ego a much needed boost.

 Croc Around the Clock